Sankalp22863/codesign-opt/llvm-project/clang/docs/ClangOffloadBundler.rst

 device binary in HDA and a target is based on the compatibility between their bundle entry IDs as defined in :ref:`compatibility-bundle-entry-id`.

-The following cases may arise during compatibility testing:
+Following cases may arise during compatibility testing:

 * A binary is compatible with one or more targets: Insert the binary into the device-specific archive of each compatible target.